-measures the long term impact of sudden interest rate movement across the full maturity spectrum of our Group's assets and liabilities.
-It defines and quantifies interest rate risk as the change in the economic value of equity (e.g. present value of potential future earnings and capital) as asset portfolio values and liability portfolio values would rise and fall with changes in interest rates.
+measures the long term impact of sudden interest rate/profit rate movement across the full maturity spectrum of our Group's assets and liabilities.
+It defines and quantifies interest rate risk/rate of return risk as the change in the economic value of equity (e.g. present value of potential future earnings and capital) as asset portfolio values and liability portfolio values would rise and fall with changes in interest rates/profit rates.
 This measure helps the Group to quantify the risk and impact on capital with the focus on current banking book positions.